Enhancement of Superconductivity in a Dirty Marginal Fermi Liquid: Introduction

+We note that the superconducting transition temperature is determined by the \emph{minimum} of the pairing amplitude and the superfluid stiffness \cite{Scalapino1993,Trivedi1996}; multifractality can enhance the amplitude, while the stiffness is typically monotonically suppressed by increasing inhomogeneity.
+Close (but not too close) to the single-particle localization transition, the inhomogeneous amplitude itself spans a finite portion of the sample and is not fractal \cite{disO_SC_MFC_Feigelman_AnnPhy_2010}.
+This regime is far from the superconducting-island scenario \cite{disO_SC_Num_Trivedi_PRB_2001}, and the stiffness exceeds the average fractality-enhanced amplitude.
+The transition temperature should then be determined by the latter \cite{disO_SC_MFC_Zhang_Foster_PRB_2022}.

-Quantum interference effects like multifractality might be expected to play no role in a strongly correlated non-Fermi liquid lacking long-lived quasiparticles.
+Quantum effects like multifractality might be expected to play no role in a strongly correlated non-Fermi liquid lacking long-lived quasiparticles.
 An intensively studied paradigm for such systems consists of two-dimensional (2D) fermions at finite density coupled to quantum-critical bosons \cite{ NFL_SSLee_Review_18, NFL_Subir_book_CUP_2011, NFL_QMC_review_Berg_AnnRevCMP_19, SYK_review_Sachdev_RMP_2022}.
 Due to the large decay rate, the Landau quasiparticle paradigm breaks down in these theories.

-In this Letter we show that Eq.~(\ref{eq:Tc}) arises due to the persistence of multifractal enhancement for collective modes in a dirty MFL.
 In a dirty quantum-critical system, impurities can dramatically modify the self-energies of the bosons and fermions, due to disorder smearing.
 At finite temperature $T$ and at the quantum critical point, the (retarded) bosonic propagator acquires a quantum relaxational form \cite{ SYK_Patel_PRB_21, SYK_Patel_linearT_arxiv_2022, MFL_Wu_Liao_Foster_PRB_22, NFL_Subir_book_CUP_2011}